jakegough-jaytwo/jaytwo.ejson/README.md

 # jaytwo.ejson

 A .NET Core version of [Shoppify's ejson](https://github.com/Shopify/ejson).
 I read their [blog post](https://engineering.shopify.com/blogs/engineering/secrets-at-shopify-introducing-ejson)  and thought it was a good idea.
 But I'm a .NET developer and mainly work on Windows, so installing with `gem` or a `.deb` isn't as  practical in my world.
-Using through their go source files as an example, I wrote this in C#.
+Using their go source files as an example, I wrote this in C#.

 I loved the ejson approach because:

-* **\[Simple\]** It's just json
+* **\[Simple\]** It's just JSON
 * **\[Secure\]** It uses as asymmetric encryption (public key to encrypt, private key to decrypt)
   * Safe for source control, developer friendly